reposense/RepoSense/docs/UserGuide.md

 ```
 RepoSense expects the Git Author Name to be the same as author's GitHub username.
 If an author's `Git Author Name` is different from her `GitHub ID`, the `Git Author Name` needs to be specified in the standalone config file.
 If the author has more than one `Git Author Name`, multiple values can be entered too.

-> Note: As we use the OS terminal git command for analyse of repos, computer symbols (e.g. `"`, `!`, `/` etc.) inside the name will be replaced with a period `.` during analysis, which may reduce the accuracy of the analysis.
+> Note: Symbols such as `"`, `!`, `/` etc. in your author name will be omitted, which may reduce the accuracy of the analysis if 2 names in the repository are approximately similar.

 ### Provide Data Using `@@author` Tags